AliceDigitalLabs/SupportingLiveProjects_2017/docs/resources/githubPagesGuide.md

 `<username/organisationname>.github.io`

-Alices personal github page repo would be called: AliceDigitalLabs.github.io
+Alices personal github page repo would be called: AliceDigitalLabs.github.io And her Github Page can be found at: [AliceDigitalLabs.github.io](AliceDigitalLabs.github.io)

 This repo _must_ have a `/docs` folder **and** an `index.html` file in the top level.